-With key industry events being canceled, giants like Apple dealing with supply chain issues and the current consumer demand decreasing, companies are forecasting losses and many of them have put advertising budgets on hold.
+With key industry events being canceled, giants like Apple dealing with supply chain issues and the current consumer demand decreasing, companies are forecasting losses.
+Also, many of them have put advertising budgets on hold.
 However the outcome of this crisis in the long-term is hard to predict.

-While the travel industry (and therefore the travel advertising industry) is under enormous economic pressure, other companies like Microsoft or Slack seem to have an opportunity to increase their revenue by offering products useful for people to adapt to the new circumstances.
+While the travel industry (and therefore the travel advertising industry) is under enormous economic pressure, other companies like Microsoft or Slack seem to have an opportunity to increase their revenue .
+How?
+By offering products useful for people to adapt to the new circumstances.
 This will certainly reflect on their advertising.

-However, Facebook predicted that the advertising spending will be lower in travel, retail, consumer packaged goods and entertainment, which make up approximately 30% to 45% of their total revenue.
-Also, Google estimates a 15% decline in travel ad revenue in the first quarter and a 20% drop in the second quarter and some businesses have cut digital budgets by more than 50% or even put a full stop on them.
+However, Facebook predicted that the advertising spending will be lower in travel, retail, consumer packaged goods and entertainment.
+These verticals make up approximately 30% to 45% of their total revenue.
+Also, Google estimates a 15% decline in travel ad revenue in the first quarter and a 20% drop in the second quarter.
+Some businesses have cut digital budgets by more than 50% or even put a full stop on them.

-Now, looking back at previous crisis experiences, it makes sense to think that we might see an uptick in verticals like food or grocery delivery and CPG as soon as the panic is over.
-Also utility, live-streaming and e-commerce are meant to grow.
+Looking back at previous crisis experiences, it makes sense to think that we might see an uptick in verticals like food or grocery delivery and CPG as soon as the panic is over.
+Also utility, live-streaming and e-commerce will probably grow.
 The way consumers interact with the world is different in a global crisis.
 Their habits are changing and so does the way they consume digital media, including which channels they use.
 That also affects the way they buy products and services and, therefore, the customer journey too.

-Despite all these considerations, the only valid conclusion so far, is that we are facing an extraordinary situation where industries, brands, companies, advertisers and publishers are compelled to change the way they operate, sell and advertise their products and service to avoid a deeper crisis.
-Yet, this might not be entirely possible and depending on how the different scenarios evolve, we might end up facing another economic crisis.
+Despite all these considerations, the only valid conclusion so far, is that we are facing an extraordinary situation.
+Advertisers and publishers are compelled to change the way they operate, sell and advertise to avoid a deeper crisis.
+Yet, this might not be entirely possible.
+Depending on how the different scenarios evolve, we might end up facing another economic crisis.